-John P. Padro is an associate in the Competition group.
+John P. Padro is a partner in the Competition group.
 His practice focuses on patent litigation where he represents high-profile technology companies.
 He has also represented clients in the areas of pharmaceuticals and biotechnology.
 Mr. Padro has also worked on transactional matters, including due diligence and licensing related to intellectual property rights and the evaluation of intellectual property portfolios.

 Prior to joining White & Case, Mr. Padro counseled WiPower, Inc. where he advised the company in developing and commercializing a proprietary wireless power system.
 There he identified strategic areas for patenting, directed the prosecution of WiPower's patents, negotiated agreements with partners and customers including licensing the company's intellectual property portfolio as well as joint development agreements.
 Mr. Padro also advised WiPower in its sale to Qualcomm, coordinating due diligence and the intellectual property related matters of the transaction.

 His recent patent litigation experience includes representative matters for Google Inc., Nest Labs and UCB before courts in the Southern District of New York, District of Delaware, Eastern District of Texas, the Northern District of Illinois and the Western District of Washington as well as the Federal Circuit.